NKEB13008U Crystallography - BSc

 Re-examination takes the same form of the ordinary exam.

 All electronic quizzes must have been satisfactorily completed.
 If the student has not participated in compulsory article presentation, a powerpoint must be handed in.
 If the student has not participated in 80% of practical classes, completion of 80% of the practical work will have to be carried out as self-study.
 Only minimal supervision can be expected and only when justified by safety considerations.
-All exam requirements must be satisfied latest two weeks before the re-examination, and the student must contact the responsible teacher at least four weeks before the re-examination, to agree on the necessary practical details.
+All exam requirements must be satisfied latest three weeks before the re-examination, and the student must contact the responsible teacher at least four weeks before the re-examination, to agree on the necessary practical details.

 Criteria for exam assesment